 Many robot vacuums work well on tile floors.
 Those with multiple suction settings and automatic sensors that adjust the suction setting based on the flooring type perform the best.
 Models with numerous suction settings let you adjust the suction based on the amount of debris in the home.
-For example, pet hair typically requires extra suction, so a model with a suction boost setting or mode will probably work best.
+For example, pet hair typically requires extra suction, so a model with a suction boost setting or mode would probably work best.

 Q. How do you vacuum a tile floor?

-Make sure the floor is clear of objects that could get sucked into the vacuum.
+Make sure the floor is clear of larger objects that could get sucked into the vacuum.
 If the vacuum head height is adjustable, lower it to the bare floor setting or the lowest setting available.
 Finally, follow a vacuuming pattern to keep track of where you’ve vacuumed.